“You’ll never, ever lay your hands on that truck.” – Flatbed Annie & Sweetiepie (1979)

 In the United States, especially in California, there is a hunger for truck drivers.
 Because of this, many companies are starting to provide better job opportunities and plenty of benefits for female truckers and veterans as well.
 It is not like it used to be several decades ago when trucking companies preferred to hire only men.

-Trucking companies are in need for truckers.
+Trucking companies are in need of truckers.
 And women have the qualities and experience needed to fill those empty spots.
 Depending on their experience, truck drivers can earn between $25,000 and $70,000 and even more in some cases.
 Women nowadays can earn up to 20-30 % more as truck drivers compared to other careers, which makes the position as a truck driver even more attractive to them.
 More and more women are also getting hired in other positions in the trucking industry, such as management, recruiting, and dispatching.

 I cannot imagine any other profession that offers the same amount of freedom as trucking does.
 What more can you ask if you love driving, enjoying the countryside views, and having plenty of time to think and reflect about your life while on the road.
 Most women and man, who choose this profession are in love with their job, and for them, being a truck driver is not a job; it is a lifestyle.
 For them driving their truck and being for long hours on the road is their definition of freedom.